 Technology in-orbit demonstration CubeSats

 Since 2013, ESA has begun a number of CubeSat missions funded under the In-Orbit Demonstration part of the General Support Technology Programme (GSTP).
 The first IOD project was as follows:

 - GOMX-3 (led by Gomspace, Denmark): a 3-unit CubeSat mission to demonstrate aircraft ADS-B signal reception and geostationary telecommunication satellite spot beam signal quality using an L-band reconfigurable software defined radio payload.
 A miniaturised high data rate X-band transmitter developed by Syrlinks and funded by the French space agency CNES was flown as a third party payload.
 The satellite was deployed from the International Space Station on 5 October 2015 and re-entered Earth’s atmosphere after 1 year of successful operations.

-- SIMBA (led by the Royal Meteorological Institute Belgium with KU Leuven): a 3-unit CubeSat mission to measure the Total Solar Irradiance and Earth Radiation Budget climate variables with a miniaturised radiometer instrument, and demonstrate a new precise pointing system developed by KU Leuven, due to be launched in 2020 on the Vega Small Satellite Mission Service (SSMS) Proof of Concept flight
+- SIMBA (led by the Royal Meteorological Institute Belgium): a 3-unit CubeSat mission to measure the Total Solar Irradiance and Earth Radiation Budget climate variables with a miniaturised radiometer instrument, and demonstrate a new precise pointing system developed by KU Leuven, due to be launched in March 2020 on the Vega Small Satellite Mission Service (SSMS) Proof of Concept flight

 - Picasso (led by Belgian Institute of Space Aeronomy with VTT Finland and Clyde Space, UK): a 3-unit CubeSat mission to measure Stratospheric Ozone distribution, Mesospheric Temperature profile and Electron density in the ionosphere using a miniaturised multi-spectral imager for limb sounding of solar disk, and a multi-Needle Langmuir Probe, launched in 2020 on the Vega Small Satellite Mission Service (SSMS) Proof of Concept flight.

 - RadCube (led by C3S with MTA EK in Hungary, Imperial College London in UK, and Astronika in Poland): a 3-unit CubeSat mission to demonstrate miniaturised instrument technologies that measure in-situ the space radiation and magnetic field environment in Low Earth Orbit for space weather monitoring purposes.
 The platform developed by C3S will also be demonstrated in flight.
 The project is currently in the system assembly, integration & verification phase and planned to be ready for flight in 2021